Keto, paleo, IIFYM, Whole30…

 More real-food diets are emerging that emphasize high-fat, low-carb, whole-food nutrition full of nutrient-dense foods.
 Foods like pork, macadamia nuts and cashews, eggs, and of course, avocado.

-Not only is avocado a superfood, full of healthy fats, vital antioxidants, and micronutrients, but like coconut, many different parts of the fruit can be used to maximize its benefit.
+Not only is avocado a superfood, full of healthy fats, vital antioxidants, and micronutrients, but like coconut, many different parts of the fruit can be used to maximize its benefits.

 Enter: avocado oil.
 Cook with it, add it to bathwater, put it on your hair and bake with it.
 After reading about the benefits of avocado oil, you’ll want to find any way to use it.